Analysis of Clustering and Degree Index in Random Graphs and Complex Networks

-In this manuscript, besides the well known degree index (or, irregularity), we introduced the concept of clustering index and studied the first moment of both of them in random graphs.
+In this manuscript, in addition to the well-known degree index (or, irregularity), we introduced the concept of clustering index and studied the first moment of both in a random graph framework.
 Focusing on Erd\H{o}s-R\'enyi graphs and the degree case, we were able to obtain either exact or asymptotic expressions for the expected degree indices of interest.
 Regarding the clustering index case, we obtained a linear upper bound for $\mathbb{E}[\ci_1(\mathcal{G})]$, and also showed that $\mathbb{E}[\ci_2(\mathcal{G})]$ is bounded above by a constant independent of $n$.
-Although we had theoretical and simulation based related analysis for random graphs, we have not done a detailed study of the indices of interest for real life complex networks, and we intend to do so in a subsequent work.
+Although we had a theoretical and simulation-based related analysis for random graphs, we have not done a detailed study of the indices of interest for real-life complex networks and we intend to do so in a subsequent work.

-One main motivation for studying these indices in our case is their possible use in classification algorithms as features.
-Characteristics such as average clustering and the average degree are already used in various such problems, and we intend to do an experimental study on the use of degree and clustering indices to see whether they provide improvements in performance in classification problems.
-A second related path is in the field of finance, more particularly on the detection of financial crises.
+One main motivation for studying these indices in our case is their possible use in artificial intelligence classification algorithms as features.
+Characteristics such as average clustering and the average degree are already used in various such problems, and we intend to do an experimental study in future work to see whether the use of degree and clustering indices provides improvements in performance in classification problems.
+A second related path is in the field of finance, more particularly in the detection of financial crises.